CHAMMI-75: Pre-training multi-channel models with heterogeneous microscopy images: Introduction

 Multi-channel imaging models have emerged to address the limitations of existing vision architectures, enabling the processing of varied number of channels at test time \citep{kraus2024masked, bourriez2024chada, pham2024enhancing, pham2025cha}.
 A common trend in such architectures is the separation of channels as individual modalities, resulting in flexible, variable-length inputs with diverse channel types.
 While these initiatives represent an important step towards creating foundation models for cellular imaging, most of them are still small-scale, proof-of-concept experiments.
 The main reason is the lack of standardized and well-curated datasets to properly test these ideas at large scale.
 Multi-channel microscopy images are publicly available, but it is not straightforward to put them together in a single, useful resource for machine learning research because of their technical differences, varied formats, and inconsistent metadata.

 We present a new multi-channel microscopy image dataset that we call \CHAMMIsf~(Figure~\ref{fig:01_chammi75-examples}).
-Our dataset is larger than prior work (Figure~\ref{fig:03_dataset_comparison}) and combines diverse heterogeneous sources of biological images into a single resource to investigate cellular morphology. \CHAMMIsf~breaks the assumptions of most prior work focused on deep learning for bioimage analysis because it contains more technical and biological variation than typically used to train cellular imaging models (Figure~\ref{fig:02_tree_map}).
+Our dataset is larger than prior work (Figure~\ref{fig:03_dataset_comparison}) and combines diverse heterogeneous sources of biological images into a single resource to investigate cellular morphology. \CHAMMIsf~contains more technical and biological variation than typically used to train cellular imaging models (Figure~\ref{fig:02_tree_map}).
 For example, \CHAMMIsf~includes images of 16 organisms and 223 cell lines collected with different microscopes, at different resolutions, and with different numbers of channels.
 Our goal was to obtain a representative visual sample of the cellular biology universe that can be observed with microscopy.
 With the accelerated progress of machine learning, this diversity comes as a valuable source of information to train the next generation of multi-channel imaging models.
 Ultimately, we believe that foundation models for microscopy imaging should be able to understand cell morphology at all scales, in all cell types, and independently of the imaging technology used for observation.

 In this work, we address the data gap that hinders the development of generalizable models for microscopy imaging.
 Progress in machine learning is frequently possible thanks to rigorous, large-scale curation efforts to create open datasets.
 For example, ImageNet \citep{deng2009imagenet} and LAION \citep{schuhmann2022laion} fundamentally shifted the focus of representation learning research and supported breakthroughs that would have been impossible without such data.
 In computational biology, challenging and realistic data is similarly necessary to advance the field.
 While significant progress has been made with fixed-channel image models, many open problems still exist to achieve a general understanding of cellular states regardless of the imaging technology. \CHAMMIsf~ is the first resource to integrate heterogeneous multi-channel imaging data at this scale in a way that directly facilitates the investigation of these challenges.